-The trail leads riders through sand dunes, wet prairies, wet woods, pine forests and oak savannas as you wind your way through the 4,000-acre Metropark.
-With its flat terrain, the trial is accessible to riders and horses of all abilities.
+The leads riders through sand dunes, wet prairies, wet woods, pine forests, and oak savannas, winding its way through approximately 4,000 acres.
+With its flat terrain, the trail is accessible to riders of all abilities.

 Horses are permitted only on the marked horse trail and not on roads, fire lanes or trails designated for walking, biking or skiing.
 Horses may not be ridden in picnic areas and should be kept away from ditch banks and ravines.